-Due to the high level of detail required for consideration as an FMP, only three projects were determined to have enough details available for evaluation and potential recommendation as FMPs.
-These projects are all located in the City of Texarkana in Bowie County.
-All FMPs were recommended by the RFPG, representing a combined total construction cost of \$13,501,000.
+Due to the high level of detail required for consideration as an FMP, only eight projects were determined to have enough details available for evaluation, and seven were recommended as FMPs.
+The recommended FMPs represent a combined total construction cost of \$52,156,000.
 A summary of the recommended FMPs for inclusion in the Regional Flood Plan is presented in Table 5.3.
 Supporting technical data for each FMP, including their flood risk reduction benefits, is included in Table 16 in Appendix 2.
 A map of project areas for the recommended FMPs is provided in Appendix 1.
 A one-page report summary for each recommended FMP is included in Appendix 4.
 Additionally, Appendix 2 provides a detailed breakdown of the estimated planning-level costs for each FMP following the TWDB Technical Guidelines.
 The required Project Details Spreadsheet, which will be used for evaluation and project ranking by the state, is included in the geodatabase in Appendix 5.